SeungyuLee/OS-snu/README.md

 	void process_node(struct prinfo *buf, struct task_struct *task)
 	```

 	when the predefined global variable `process_count` is smaller than `nr`, the number of processes we need.
-After than, `process_count` is increased by 1.
+After that, `process_count` is increased by 1.
+Even if nr is smaller than the number of whole process, process_count should be increased until it reaches the number of whole process.

 	```